Umersaeed81/File_Management_Operations/log/File_Copy_Operation/copy_examples/Example_04.md

 # Example-5

 The purpose of this code is to copy **all files** from a specified **source directory** to a target folder.
 It performs the following tasks:
+- The code checks for the existence of the source directory.
+If the source directory is not found, an error message is displayed.
+- If no files are found in the source directory to copy, it displays a message indicating this condition.
-- It verifies that there is enough free space in the target directory for each file before copying.
+- Before copying each file, it verifies that there is enough free space in the target directory's drive to accommodate the file.
+If there is not enough free space, an error message is displayed.
-- It handles filename conflicts by generating unique filenames in the target folder if files with the same names already exist, preventing overwriting of existing files.
+- If a file with the same name already exists in the target folder, it generates a unique filename to prevent overwriting existing files.
-- It checks the existence of each source file and its directory, displaying appropriate error messages if they are not found.
-- If the target folder does not exist, it is created.
+- If the target folder does not exist, it is automatically created before copying files.
-- The code uses **shutil.copy()** to copy each file, updating the file’s metadata to reflect the current time of the copy operation.
-As a result, the last modification time will show the current time rather than the original file’s modification time.
+- The code uses `shutil.copy()` to copy each file.
+This function updates the file's metadata, so the last modification time reflects the current time of the copy operation rather than the original file’s modification time.
 - After processing all files, it reports the total number of files successfully copied.

 ![](https://raw.githubusercontent.com/Umersaeed81/File_Management_Operations/main/log/File_Copy_Operation/copy_example_fig/Example-04.png)